ShivasaiprasadAkula/ShivasaiprasadAkula/README.md

 ---

-## 🧩 About Me
+# About Me 🧁

-🎓 B.Sc. in Mathematics — strong analytical and problem-solving foundation 💻 Full Stack Developer (MERN) with 3+ years of experience building scalable web applications ☁️ Hands-on with DevOps & Cloud tools: Jenkins, Docker, Kubernetes, Terraform, SonarQube, AWS (S3, EC2) ⚙️ Experienced in developing and deploying systems like LMS, SMS, and CRM from front-end to back-end 🌱 Currently diving deep into React.js, Python with ML libraries, and cloud automation pipelines 🧩 Passionate about clean code, architecture, and continuous learning 🎨 Fun fact: I enjoy converting legacy code into sleek, modern modular components
+🎓 **B.Sc. in Mathematics** — strong analytical and problem-solving foundation
+💻 **Full Stack Developer (MERN)** with 3+ years of experience building scalable web applications
+☁️ **Hands-on with DevOps & Cloud tools**: Jenkins, Docker, Kubernetes, Terraform, SonarQube, AWS (S3, EC2)
+⚙️ **Experienced in developing and deploying systems** like LMS, SMS, and CRM from front-end to back-end
+🌱 **Currently diving deep into** React.js, Python with ML libraries, and cloud automation pipelines
+🧩 **Passionate about** clean code, architecture, and continuous learning
+🎨 **Fun fact**: I enjoy converting legacy code into sleek, modern modular components

 ---